phaze9/SummerOfCode/Week 4.md

          this.routerExtensions.navigateByUrl("/heroes", { clearHistory: true });
        }
        ```
+ - Run the mobile app and observe the changes

 ## Day 7: Building Blocks :bamboo:
 We wrote a lot of code in the last weeks.
 Now's the time to learn more about its structure so you can write your own code.